 Bucksport turned the game into a blowout from the beginning, scoring touchdowns on each of its first five offensive plays.
 Even as the junior varsity players entered, the Golden Bucks, who led 41-0 at the end of the first quarter, stayed in control.

 “I’ve never played in a game where we scored the first time the ball was in our hands five times in a row,” Bucksport senior David Gross said.
-“The JVs came in at the end still held WA’s varsity scoreless for the last three quarters, which shows the work they put in and the talent they have.”
+“The JVs came in at the end and still held WA’s varsity scoreless for the last three quarters, which shows the work they put in and the talent they have.”

 Ellsworth/Sumner found itself on the wrong side of a lopsided affair Saturday afternoon as it fell to a 62-22 road loss against Mount Ararat (2-1).
 The 85-degree weather in Topsham took a toll on the Eagles (0-3), who were able to make a few big plays on offense but could not keep pace with one of the state’s top eight-man teams.